 - decisive, with good judgement.

 - There are a number of centres around the UK and elsewhere which offer the Offshore Medic Certificate course.
+The course involves two weeks of classroom training plus 60 hours of clinical placement.
 See the Health and Safety Executive (HSE) website for a list of approved offshore medic training providers.

 - The HSE states that if your work offshore is ongoing, you must renew the Offshore Medic Certificate every two years.

 - You will complete MIST (Minimum Industry Safety Training Standard) training as part of your initial offshore training.
 This must be renewed every four years.

 - There are other opportunities for Continuous Professional Development (CPD).

 - After extra training you could undertake additional non-medical roles on the rig such as Helicopter Landing Officer or Radio Operator.